 Introduce yourself as the Course Rep in a lecture that most of your course attends, and regularly ask your lecturer for a few minutes to gather feedback.
-You can put Digital Rep onto the screen and ask people for their opinions whilst they are all in the same place.
+Ask your lecturer to demonstrate how to reach the online fedback tool on the big screen.
+It only takes a few short minutes.